nus-cs2103-AY2324S2/ip/docs/README.md

 View the all the task being scheduled on that date.

 Usage: `view [DateFormats]`

 <sub>**Refer to the section above for the specification of [DateFormat]**</sub>

-> If your [DateTimeFormat] is invalid when adding the task, Plato will not show them in here when you try to search for it.
+> If your [DateTimeFormat] is invalid when adding the task, Plato will not show them in the results when you try to search for it.

 Examples:
 ```